Charlotte Sexual Harassment Lawyers

 This type of violation can only be committed by a supervisor or manager who can actually affect some aspect of the employee’s job.
 Quid pro quo harassment thus originates from supervisors or managers and is an imbalance of power that creates a hostile work environment.

-What is Hostile Work Environment Harassment
+What Is Hostile Work Environment Harassment?

 The second type is referred to as a “hostile work environment,” where the abusive actions of supervisors and/or co-workers have become so pervasive that it affects the victim’s job performance.